mturk/svcbatch/docs/examples/apachetomcat.md

 ### Step by step

-Instead above example, you can create your own service batch file by following next few steps.
+Instead above example, you can create your own service batch file by following the next few steps.

 #### Step 1:
 Create a batch file named `tomcatsvc.bat` inside `tomcat/bin`